 - Eliminate unnecessary items.
 These may include piles of documents, post-it notes, pens, highlighters, wires or cables, drink bottles, cans or food.
-Whatever is not required for the task we are doing at any given time should be removed.
+Whatever isn’t required for the task we are doing should be removed.

 - Work on one thing at a time.
 This can be challenging as we’ve bought into the idea of multitasking.
 We should always focus on one thing at a time and only have resources relevant to that thing on our work desk.
 Once we’ve completed that thing, we should remove what’s not required for the next thing we will be working on.

 - Add things that stimulate your senses in a positive way.
-As we are exposed to external stimuli all the time, we can be intentional about what we want around us by adding pictures, aroma or sounds that inspire or motivate us to do our best work.
+As we’re exposed to external stimuli all the time, we can be intentional about what we want around us by adding pictures, aroma or sounds that inspire or motivate us to do our best work.

 - Have what you need within close proximity, where practical.
 This may include having folders, stationary, documents or equipment such as our printers or scanners close to our work space.
 This eliminates the need for unnecessary movement and also reduces time spent looking for things.